ElusiveMind/probo-docker/README.md

   - Removed default.yaml file so that default tokens would not be included in configuration.
   - Fixed remaining formatting bug with Loom tokens.
 Tokens now confirmed working with Loom.
   - Allow the proxy port to be configurable.

-v.08 - January 1, 2018
-  - Worked on token system with loom.
-No token configuration if no token set in configuration.
-  - Worked on token system with asset receiver.
-No token configuration if no token set in configuration.
-  - Some bash scripting cleanup (and debugging)